fullset/leetcode-solutions/README.md

 | Medium     | 4      |
 | Hard       | 0      |

 NOTE: Some tasks had been solved using web editor, so there are no solutions here.
-Full list is allowed in my [profile](https://leetcode.com/u/gesidler/)
+Full list of solved task is present in my [profile](https://leetcode.com/u/gesidler/)